 Paper Christmas Tree Baubles

 Don’t have the time and will to pull of a lengthy Christmas craft, make Christmas Tree Baubles from colored/patterned paper in a jiffy.
 Make paper strips of equal length and join them using twine in a rounded shape.
 Unfold and enjoy!
 Learn this papercraft at Sostrene Grene.

 Origami can come in handy when you’re trying to make Christmas tree ornaments at home.
 You can try your hand at folding paper to make stars or other decorative ornaments to attach to the tree.
-You can read details of how to do so on Paperiaarre.
+You can find more details on how to do so at Paperiaarre.